-Andrew Bindman, MD, is executive vice president and chief medical officer for Kaiser Foundation Health Plan, Inc. and Hospitals.
+Andrew B. Bindman, MD, is executive vice president and chief medical officer for Kaiser Foundation Health Plan, Inc. and Hospitals.

 Since his early years as a primary care physician, Dr. Bindman has been devoted to improving health for all people.
 He has contributed to notable advances in care delivery, health policy, and health services research.

 As chief medical officer since 2020, Dr. Bindman is responsible for driving superior quality and equitable health outcomes by bringing together quality innovation, care delivery, and research.
 He collaborates with the Permanente Medical Groups and The Permanente Federation to accelerate Kaiser Permanente’s quality strategy and improve the high-quality care provided to members and patients nationwide.
 He is also the executive sponsor for the Kaiser Permanente Bernard J. Tyson School of Medicine.